 MPO staff will work with member agencies to identify bicycle and pedestrian deficiencies and solutions; project costs will be determined and projects will be prioritized.
 Individual project sheets will be developed for priority projects.
 The process will be documented per NCDOT and federal requirements.
 Projects that are not recommended for funding in the fiscally constrained MTP will be incorporated into the CTP element of the plan.
+Further, the MPO will conduct a special study during FY 23 to evaluate and modernize the existing 2050 MTP Bicycle and Pedestrian element.

-The MPO staff worked during FY 2020 to: (1) identify infrastructure gaps using GIS walk zone data, (2) gathered baseline bicycle and pedestrian counts at schools in cooperation with the Wake County Public School System (WCPSS) staff, and (3) developed a process to prioritize and evaluate schools for infrastructure projects.
-MPO staff, in cooperation with the Wake County SRTS Coordinator, local staff, and staff from the area public school systems, will continue developing useful resources for infrastructure improvements; as well as resources to enable community members, parents, and children to safely walk and bike to school.
-The goal for FY 2021 for Safe Routes to Schools Program at the MPO is not only to develop the infrastructure prioritization to rank future projects, but to work with school systems in the area to set goals and implement an action plan to fully integrate SRTS processes into overall transportation functions.
-The Safe Routes to Schools subcommittee will continue to work on compiling data and creating an action plan for more formal integration of SRTS elements into the school systems.
+The MPO staff worked during FY 2022 to: (1) develop a process to implement bicycle and pedestrian focused Road Safety Audits to address issues that impact walking and biking to school and pilot this process with a Wake County school, and (2) Facilitate the creation of a crossing guard inventory to compile information about programs in Wake County.
+MPO staff, in cooperation with the Wake County SRTS Coordinator, local staff, and staff from the area public school systems, will continue developing useful resources for infrastructure improvements; as well as resources to enable community members, parents, and children to safely walk and bike to school

+The goal for FY 2023 for Safe Routes to Schools Program is to recommit to infrastructure prioritization to rank future projects; as well as continue to work with school systems in the area to fully integrate SRTS processes into overall transportation functions.

-The FY 2022 Capital Area MPO Unified Planning Work Program (UPWP) contains a continuation of three major work tasks from FY 2021 that are to be done by the SRTS Subcommittee.
-Those tasks include - in priority: (1) Creating a Baseline Crossing Guard Inventory, (2) Development and Distribution of a Bicycle Comfort Level Map, and (3) Pursuing the development of School Road Safety Audits.
-Input provided at the October, November, and December SRTS Subcommittee meetings reveals that the same three tasks will be continued into FY 2022; with the Baseline Crossing Guard Inventory to be prioritized highest and to be completed within one year.
-The Bicycle Comfort Level Map and the School Road Safety Audit tasks may be longer-term (beyond one fiscal year) that are dependent upon interest and participation by local governments and NCDOT.
+The FY 2023 Capital Area MPO Unified Planning Work Program (UPWP) contains a continuation of two major work tasks from FY 2022 and one new task that are to be done by the SRTS Subcommittee.
+Those tasks include - in priority: (1) The return to working in partnership with WCPSS to execute the Memorandum of Agreement concerning collecting data about student walkers and bikers; (2) analyzing the crossing guard study completed by UNC Highway Safety Research Center to inform recommendations for crossing guard programs;

+and (3) Facilitating the success of the pilot Road Safety Audit project and refining the process by conducting another RSA at a different school.
+Input provided at the March 2021 SRTS Subcommittee meeting revealed that Subcommittee members do not wish to pursue the Bicycle Comfort Level Map at this time.
+The crossing guard study has been delayed multiple times and will be continued into FY 2023, and the RSA project will require more time to refine.
+The new action item surrounding data collection at WCPSS schools is intended to facilitate progress on the Memorandum of Agreement between CAMPO and WCPSS.

-The associated action plans for the three tasks to be pursued in FY 2022 include:
+The associated action plans for the three tasks to be pursued in FY 2023 include: